 - The Giant: "The Giant" is a routine about how Cosby and his brothers perceive their drunk father as a giant and call him that.
 At night they steal his money.
 When their dad awakes he says: "Fee Fei Fo Fum?
 Who stole my dough?"

-- Gotta Have It, Gonna Steal It: When Cosby's father is at asleep he and his brothers go out and steal their father's dough.
+- Gotta Have It, Gonna Steal It: When Cosby's father is asleep, he and his brothers go out and steal all the loose change from their father's pants pockets.

 - Live Album: All tracks are recorded live, but compiled from several performances.

 - Mundane Made Awesome: Cosby tells funny stories about street football, drinking from water bottles in refrigerators, Christmas time